Wurlitzer Style 32-A Concert PianOrchestra

 (Photograph courtesy of Dana Johnson)

-main chassis.
-The trapwork (drums, etc.), pipework, motor, flat
+damaged main chassis.
+The trapwork (drums, etc.), pipework,

-belt drive system and pump crank have been removed, and the residual
+motor, flat belt drive system and pump crank have been removed,

 |